Achievements and awards in 2023

 - The 3rd IT4Innovations Users Conference and the 8th Annual Conference of IT4Innovations Centre of Excellence took place.

 IT4Innovations was present among exhibitors at the Supercomputing Conference (SC19) in Denver, USA.
-Two articles by Jakub Beranek were published at the conference focusing on transmission of computations to network cards and the design of interfaces for FPGA communication.
-On the occasion of the 20th anniversary of the Supercomputing Conference the HyperLoom project was selected among the milestones of the conference.
+Two articles by Jakub Beranek were published at the conference focusing on the transmission of computations to network cards and the design of interfaces for FPGA communication.
+On the occasion of the 20th anniversary of the Supercomputing Conference, the HyperLoom project was selected among the milestones of the conference.

 - A ceremony was held to launch a new supercomputer named Barbora.